A Piercing Presence

 The way Kris leaned his hips into the counter while he flirted with the muscled tattoo artist threw me in the best way.
 I admired and revered how Kris was able to approach anyone with the confidence of someone who had already won.

 After some very short deliberation, he decided his left tragus was where he’d be poked that day.
-He ran his hand through the wave of his hair as he contemplated the
+He ran his hand through the wave of his hair as he contemplated the colour the jewel he wanted most.

 “What do you think?”
 Kris was still looking down towards the selection of rings and bars on the counter in front of him, so I didn’t realize the question had been directed at me.
 He turned to look at me, hips still pressed suggestively to the glass.
 “Pink?
 Maybe purple.”